joaobcampos/neural_network_example_1/README.md

 ```
 The network is a collection of layers: ``` self.layer_list ```.
 In order for the network to be created, in this case, we give it a learning rate, a list of dimensions for each layer and a list of objective functions (one for each layer).
 The list of dimensions contain the input dimension for each layer.
 The input dimension for layer m is the output dimension for layer m-1.

-Has the backpropagation algorithm is the resposability of the network, has all layers' weights and biases must be updated.
+As the backpropagation algorithm is the responsability of the network, has all layers' weights and biases must be updated.
 The propagation algorithm is:
 ```
 #Used for training only
 def backpropagation_algorithm(self, sample, target):